George Henry Lewes: Philosophy

 In 1865, when The Fortnightly Review began publication, Lewes became its editor, but he retained the post for less than two years, when he was succeeded by John Morley.

 This marks the transition from more strictly scientific to philosophic work.
 Lewes had been interested in philosophy from early youth; one of his earliest essays was an appreciative account of Hegel's Aesthetics.
 Under the influence of the positivism of Auguste Comte and John Stuart Mill's A System of Logic, he abandoned all faith in the possibility of metaphysics, and recorded this abandonment in his History of Philosophy.
 Yet he did not at any time give unqualified assent to Comte's teachings, and with wider reading and reflection his mind moved further away from the positivist stance.
 In the preface to the third edition of his History of Philosophy he avowed a change in this direction, and this movement is even more plainly discernible in subsequent editions of the work.

 The outcome of his intellectual progress is The Problems of Life and Mind.
 His sudden death cut short the work, yet it is complete enough to allow a judgment on the author's matured conceptions on biological, psychological and metaphysical problems.

-The first two volumes on The Foundations of a Creed laid down Lewes' foundation – a rapprochement between metaphysics and science.
+The first two volumes on The Foundations of a Creed laid down Lewes's foundation – a rapprochement between metaphysics and science.
 He was still positivist enough to pronounce all inquiry into the ultimate nature of things fruitless: what matter, form, and spirit are in themselves is a futile question that belongs to the sterile region of "metempirics".
 But philosophical questions may be susceptible to a precise solution through scientific method.
 Thus, since the relation of subject to object falls within our experience, it is a proper matter for philosophic investigation.